actionml/cluster-setup/universal-recommender-tuning.md

 **The Popularity Algorithm Parameters**

+For the meaning and method for setting these values see the Universal Recommender docs in the [readme.md](https://github.com/actionml/template-scala-parallel-universal-recommendation)

     "recsModel": "all",
 	"backfillField": {
-        "name": "popRank" // field name for the property to attache to items "backfillType": "popular", // type of metric
+		"name": "popRank" // name of Elasticsearch index field "backfillType": "popular", // type of calculation
-        "eventNames": ["buy", "view"], // events to count "duration": 259200, // last number of seconds of data to use in calculation "endDate": "ISO8601-date" //most recent date to end the duration },
+		"eventNames": ["buy", "view"], // events to use in calculation "duration": "3 days", // A Scala duration, parsed accordingly "endDate": "ISO8601-date" // used in tests, avoid usage otherwise },

 **Long Term Popularity**

-The `"recsModel"` defaults to `"all"` which means both CCO based recommendations and the type of popularity defined in `"backfillField"`.
+The `"recsModel"` defaults to `"all"` which means to return CCO based recommendations and backfill, if necessary from the type of popularity defined in `"backfillField"`.
 The `"backfillField"` defaults to ranking all items by the count of primary indicators/event for all time in the training data.
 This calculates popularity over the long term.

 **Update the Popularity Model only**